zleba/PlottingHelper/README.md

 ### Compilation

-To use this package in script, you first need to complile it by calling
+To use this package in script, you first need to compile it by calling
 ```
 $ make
 ```